venesetrix/Cyber-Library/AWS CLF-C02.md

  * Amazon Connect - AI powered Help Service
  * Amazon Simple Email Service (SES) - Cloud E-Mail Service Provider to use in your app.
+ * Amazon Simple Notification Service (Amazon SNS) - Sending notifications based on Amazon CloudWatch alarms and utilizes Email, SMS and HTTP.
+Email and AWS Lambda can subscribe to an SNS topic to receive notifications.

 __Customer Engagement Services__